syncfusion/blazor-docs/src/common/getting-started/razor-class-library.md

     <SfCalendar TValue="DateTime"></SfCalendar>
     ```

-### Using Syncfusion.Blazor NuGet Package [Previous standard before v18.4.0.30]
+### Using Syncfusion.Blazor NuGet Package [Old standard]

-> Warning: If you have used the above individual NuGet package standard, then skip this section.
-If you use both standards in the same project, it will throw ambiguous errors while compiling the application.
+> Warning: If you prefer the above new standard (individual NuGet packages), then skip this section.
+Using both old and new standards in the same application will throw ambiguous compilation errors.

 1. Now, install **Syncfusion.Blazor** NuGet package to the newly created RLC by using the `NuGet Package Manager`.
 Right-click the project and select Manage NuGet Packages.